scriptPilot/app-framework/README.md

  - `npm run major` after breaking backward-capability

 In addition you should know about [Framework7-Vue components](https://github.com/nolimits4web/Framework7-Vue), [Firebase](https://firebase.google.com/docs/web/setup) and [Standard JavaScript](http://standardjs.com/rules.html).

+Please check all example files to see how it works.

 ### Deployment

 1. Upload the latest build folder `www/build-...` to your web server
 2. Change version in `www/.htaccess` file and upload it to your web server

-For rollback, change version in `www/.htaccess` file to previous version and upload to your web server.
+For rollback, change version in `www/.htaccess` file to previous one and upload it to your web server.

 ### Feedback, bugs, feature requests
 Please use the [Issues page](https://github.com/scriptPilot/app-framework/issues) or provide a pull request.
 For more complex changes please let us discuss before.